A-Kila/Design_Patterns_Final_Project/README.md

 The aim of the project is to create an HTTP API for the "Bitcoin Wallet" application.

 Worry not, we will not do any blockchain operations.
 Instead, we will use SQLite for persistence.
-However, I hope (fingers crossed) at this point you have enough knowledge to create a solution that one can (relatively) easily extend to use Postgres/MySQL or even the real blockchain.
+However, (fingers crossed) at this point you have enough knowledge to create a solution that one can (relatively) easily extend to use Postgres/MySQL or even the real blockchain.

 Concurrency is also out of scope.
 You do not have to solve the so-called "double spending" issue, but you are very much encouraged to think about how you would tackle it.